-1. The Peterhof Fountains (view a short movie) are one of the few in the world that still operate through gravity rather than electric pumps.
+1. The Peterhof Fountains are one of the few in the world that still operate through gravity rather than electric pumps.
 Hundreds of fountains operate from May to October.
 The most famous is the Grand Cascade, which is made up of 64 separate fountains and beautiful bronze sculptures, including one of Samson wresting a lion.
 Adults and children alike can spend hours playing games with the trick fountains, as well as enduring the occasional soaking!
-You can get to Peterhof by going to the Avtovo metro station and jumping on the mashrutka, or shuttle bus, for a fare of around 40 rubles.
+You can get to Peterhof by hydrofoil from the pier near the Hermitage museum.
 However, a private tour will get you there more quickly and in considerably more comfort than with public transport, and your guide can arrange tickets that allow you to jump the queue.
 You can also supplement a visit with Catherine Palace in Pushkin which is famous for its opulent interiors and The Amber Room.

 8. The Monument to the Heroic Defenders of Leningrad an impressive memorial to those who fought against fascist aggressors during 900 day siege of the city, in one of the key Soviet-Nazi battles of the Second World War (St Petersburg was called Leningrad for much of the 20th century).
 The monument is sited in Pobedy or Victory Square, and is one of the best examples of Soviet architecture in the city.